ColoradoSchoolOfMines/coloradoschoolofmines.github.io/_sources/acm-officers/diversity.rst.txt

 If you see a student sitting by themselves at a meeting, ask for their name and make an effort to get to know them.
-People are friendly (yes, even Computer Science majors)!
+People are friendly - yes, even Computer Science majors!

 Social meetings
 ---------------

-One area where ACM has lacked in the past is in social events.
 Consider hosting social events or simply meetings where people talk face-to-face instead of being in front of a laptop.